Astaraxia-Linux/Astral/README.md

 > *"Astral: Because life's too short to not compile everything from source"*
 > — Nobody, ever

 Astral is still evolving.
-Expect the code to be a spagetti, the philosophy to be based, and the implementation to be extremely transparent.
+Expect the code to be spaghetti, the philosophy to be based, and the implementation to be extremely transparent.

 If you made it this far, congratulations!
-You're either very thorough or very bored (very me).
+You're either very thorough or very bored.
 Either way, happy compiling!

 ---

-**Last updated**: 8 January 2026 (GMT+8)
+**Last updated**: 28 February 2026 (GMT+8)
-**Documentation version**: 3.3
+**Documentation version**: 5.0
 **Sanity level**: Questionable